-The following video visualizes advancement of a microfront.
+The following video visualizes propagation of several contrasting micro fronts.

 The use of a drone provides valuable addition information.
 Videos from drones reveal the horizontal extent and coherence of the microfronts.
 An example of two microfronts are shown in the video below.
 The microfronts advance from the upper right to the lower left.
 This propagation direction is between the downvalley direction and the downslope direction on the side of the valley with a steeper more extensive slope.